Devanoper/23B1540_AIC/T_Q1/readme.md

 ## HOW-TO-USE

-.
-The model can be used to classify and locate a single object within an image.
+The model can be used to classify a single object within an image.

 **Requirements:**